 But before discussing what kind of feedback loop is needed, or even why we need it, let’s have a look at the following image, beginning with the graph in the top-left corner while following the blue arrows in a clockwise direction:

-- This shows what growth (apparently) looks like to most sales managers: target-setting has little to do with actual growth; all the more with the level of ambition.
+- The Sales Manager View: This shows what growth looks like to most sales managers: target-setting has little to do with actual growth; all the more with the level of ambition.

-- This is another far-fetch from reality: growth isn’t realistic from the start and decline often happens sooner than anticipated.
+- The Trajectory View: This is another far-fetch from reality: growth isn’t realistic from the start and decline often happens sooner than anticipated.

-- This is a more realistic view: growth takes time to occur, accelerates until it reaches a plateau, then starts to decline; first slowly, then accelerated.
+- The Diffusion View: This is a more realistic perspective: growth takes time, accelerates until it reaches a plateau, then starts to decline; first slowly, then accelerated (Bell Curve).

-- This shows that (upfront and ongoing) costs related to growth mean only a tiny window of opportunity left for profit.
+- The Administrator View: This shows that costs, upfront and ongoing, related to growth leave only a tiny window of opportunity for profit.

-- This indicates that the graph mimics a wave pattern that can be divided into segments: two segments of growth (boom) and two segments of decline (bust).
+- The Sine Wave View: This indicates that the graph mimics a wave pattern that can be divided into segments: two segments of growth (boom) and two segments of decline (bust).

-- Finally, the sine wave pattern comes not from a linear progression instead from a circular one: growth is a cyclical process ─ that can be extended like any lifecycle.
+- The Shift Toward Cyclical: Finally, the sine wave pattern comes not from a linear progression but from a circular one: growth is a cyclical process ─ that can be extended like any lifecycle.

-You may recognize the Bell curve or normal distribution from Roger’s Diffusion of Innovation curve as shown here:
+A well-known Bell curve or normal distribution is Roger’s Diffusion of Innovation curve:

 Rogers explained that: